 4.2.2 Post-installation audit - All irrigation systems shall be audited by a WaterSense irrigation partner.
-Auditing procedures are described in the Guidelines for Irrigation Audits on WaterSense Labeled New Homes at www.epa.gov/watersense/nhspecs/nh_irr_materials.html.
+Auditing procedures are described in the Irrigation Audit Guidelines for WaterSense Labeled New Homes at www.epa.gov/watersense/nhspecs/nh irr materials.html.